Rahul-Raviprasad/Design-Patterns-using-JS/Strategy/Strategy.md

 is configured with a ConcreteStrategy Object maintains a reference to a strategy Object may define an interface that lets strategy access its data.

+## Consequences

+1. Families of related algorithms: Hierarchies of Strategies.